winitzki/scall/tutorial/programming_dhall.md

 This prevents us from implementing `fmap` in a simple way.

 Another attempt at  implementing `fmap` is by applying a value of type `ListCK a` to the type constructor parameter `r` chosen as a constant functor:   `r a = ListCK b`.
-This  fails for the same reason as our failure with `sumListCK`: the argument `consT` of type `∀(t : Type) → t → ListCK b → ListCK b` cannot be implemented.
+This  fails for the same reason as our failure with `sumListCK`: the argument `consT` of type `∀(t : Type) → t → ListCK b → ListCK b` cannot be provided.

 How should we choose `r` to overcome these problems?
 Let us look at the required type signature of `fmap`:

 `fmap : ∀(a : Type) → ∀(b : Type) → (f : a → b) → ListCK a → ListCK b`

-We may be able to implement this type signature if we rewrite it in the form  `∀(a : Type) → ListCK a → F1 a` with a suitable `F1`.
+We may be able to implement this type signature if we rewrite it in the form  `∀(a : Type) → ListCK a → F1 a` with a suitable functor `F1`.
-Then the code will apply a value of type `ListCK a` setting the type constructor parameter `r = F1`.
+Then the code will apply a value of type `ListCK a` by setting the type constructor parameter `r = F1`.

 Indeed, after reordering some curried arguments in `fmap`, we find an equivalent signature: